zipmark/rspec_api_documentation/README.md

   end

   # Change how the post body is formatted by default, you can still override by `raw_post`
-  # Can be :json, :xml, or a proc that will be passed the params
+  # Can be :JSON, :xml, or a proc that will be passed the params
   config.request_body_formatter = Proc.new { |params| params }

   # Change how the response body is formatted by default